Alexander Ruuttu

 Alexander Ruuttu (born December 9, 1992) is an American born Finnish professional ice hockey forward.
-He is currently playing for Ässät in the Finnish Liiga.
-Ruuttu was selected by the Phoenix Coyotes in the 2nd round (51st overall) of the 2011 NHL Entry Draft.
-Ruuttu was part of KalPA's Spengler Cup Championship winning team in 2018.
+He is currently playing for Adler Mannheim in the Deutsche Eishockey Liga.
+Ruuttu was selected by the Phoenix Coyotes in the 2nd round (51st overall) of the 2011 NHL entry draft.
+Ruuttu was part of KalPa's Spengler Cup Championship winning team in 2018.

 His father is the former National Hockey League player, Christian Ruuttu.